-01 Nov Study says texting and driving commonplace for college students
+01 Nov Texting and driving commonplace for college students?

 In terms of quality higher education, California is tough to beat.
 California is home to some of the best colleges and universities.
 Some college students, however, do not always make the safest choices.